DRealArun/squeezeDet/README.md

 Currently this repository is maintained by just me.
 Would love to share the responsibility with interested developers.
 If interested please feel free to contact me on [LinkedIn](www.linkedin.com/in/arun-prabhu-0a237074) or by [email](gitecarp@gmail.com).

 ### Bibtex

+The report is under review and will be made available soon.

 ```latex
 @MastersThesis{2020Prabhu,